Modeling Leidenfrost levitation of soft elastic solids: Formulating the elastohydrodynamic equations

 \subsection{Interpretations of the elastic Leidenfrost number}

 We now give several expressions for the elastic Leidenfrost number $\lambda$, which highlight its conceptual usefulness.
 First, in terms of materials parameters, we find

-an expression given in Eq.~(1) of the main text.
-Rewriting Eq.~\eqref{eq:lam1} in terms of the Hertzian contact radius $l_H$ and the stiff sphere length scale (as discussed in the main text), $l_S\equiv (\Pi_0/F)^{1/4} R$, instead gives
+an expression given in Eq.~(4) of the main text.
+Equation~\eqref{eq:lam1} can be rewritten in terms of the Hertzian contact radius $l_H$ and the stiff sphere length scale (discussed in the main text), defined as $l_S \equiv \sqrt{hR}$ and given by $l_S\equiv (\Pi_0/F)^{1/4} R$ via Eq.
+(3).
+Expressing $\lambda$ in terms of $l_H$ and $l_S$ gives

-Equation~\eqref{eq:lamlength}, which is Eq.~(5) of the main text, expresses $\lambda$ as a crossover between length scales.
-The elastic Leidenfrost number $\lambda$ can also be interpreted as a crossover of \emph{pressure} scales~\cite{Sjohnson_regimes_1970}.
+Equation~\eqref{eq:lamlength} expresses $\lambda$ as a crossover between length scales.
+The elastic Leidenfrost number $\lambda$ can also be interpreted as a crossover of \emph{pressure} scales~\cite{johnson_regimes_1970}.
 Taking the vapor pressure scale under a stiff solid as $P_S=F/l_S^2$, we obtain

 The intepretation of Eq.~\eqref{eq:lamPressure} is that, when $\lambda \rightarrow \infty$, $P_S \ll P_H$, and the pressure scale under the soft solid is much smaller than the Hertzian pressure scale.
 In this limit, we do not expect substantial elastic deformation.
 In the opposite limit, $\lambda \rightarrow 0$, $P_S \gg P_H$ and the pressure scale under a hypothetically stiff sphere is far greater than the Hertzian pressure.
 In this limit, we expect large elastic deformation.
-Finally, another useful expression for $\lambda$ is
+A final useful expression for $\lambda$, in terms of a ratio of force scales times a geometric factor, is